anuragg-p/shri-lalitasahasranama/prompt.md

 **Please analyze the Sanskrit name below from the Lalita Sahasranama and provide a complete ROOT BREAKDOWN analysis.**

-Break down the name into its constituent parts, identify all grammatical elements (sandhi, components, roots), and provide both literal and contextual meanings.
+Break down the name into its constituent parts, identify the root (dhātu) for each component, and provide essential meanings.
+Focus on meanings rather than detailed grammatical analysis.
 Follow all the rules and requirements listed below.

 ---

 ## Name to analyze:

 श्रीमाता
-śrīmātā
 ॥ 1 ॥

 ---

-Expected output:

-श्री -
-prefix denoting auspiciousness, prosperity

-माता -
-mother (from मातृ dhātu), feminine nominative singular
+Expected output (each breakdown on a single row):

+श्रीमाता -> prosperity + mother + auspicious mother

+महाराज्ञी -> great + queen + great queen

+श्री -> radiance + prosperity + divine beauty + auspiciousness

+महा -> great + exalted + vast

+राज्ञी -> queen + empress + sovereign ruler

+माता -> mother + nourisher + protector of life

 ---
 ```